-No research indicates hemp-derived CBD is addictive in any way.
+No research indicates that hemp-derived CBD is addictive in any way.
 Even whole-plant cannabis with intoxicating THC is not generally considered addictive.
 However, some people may consume the plant (in particular THC) too frequently and develop cannabis use disorder.
 No corresponding disorder or condition exists with CBD.
-In fact, quite to the contrary, CBD has been studied for its potential as a natural intervention for addictive behaviors.
+Quite to the contrary, CBD has been studied for its potential as a natural intervention for addictive behaviors.

 Frequently Asked Questions

 Does CBD really do anything?

 Scientists have uncovered many potential health benefits of CBD, from relieving muscle aches to shrinking tumors.
 However, everyone will react to CBD differently.
 Your experience will depend on multiple factors, including the quality and potency of the product you use and the condition you are trying to treat.

 Your endocannabinoid system (ECS) also plays a huge part in this outcome.
 Some people will find that CBD alone is helpful, whereas others will need some THC to get any therapeutic benefits from cannabis.
 Others may find that CBD alone is helpful but that THC actually improves CBD’s efficacy and lowers the dosage needed to benefit from its healing effects.

 What are the bad things about CBD?

 Overall, CBD has an excellent safety and tolerability profile.
 But that doesn’t mean side effects are non-existent.
 You may experience dry mouth, nausea, dizziness, or diarrhea when using CBD or feel amazing.
 The “bad things” about CBD depend on how your unique body chemistry interacts with the cannabinoid.